WantSomeAura/WantSomeAura.github.io/index.md

 title: Home
 ---

-# Welcome to My Site 🎉
+# 👋 Welcome
-This is my new modern GitHub Pages website, powered by **Jekyll** + the **Cayman theme**.
+This is my new **modern website**, built with GitHub Pages + the **Slate theme**.

-✅ Supports markdown
-✅ Clean, modern design
+- ⚡ Dark & professional design
-✅ Easy to update
+- 🛠 Easy to edit with Markdown
+- 📱 Works great on mobile and desktop

+---